clbaker/BToM/WhatisWhere/README.md

 data/motionheuristic_results_complete.mat
 data/motionheuristic_bscv.mat

-Currently, the POMDP files are all saved in the repository, but to regenerate or modify them, use:
+Currently, the POMDPX files are all saved in the repository, but to regenerate or modify them, use:
 &gt;&gt; setup_btom
 &gt;&gt; setup_truebelief
 &gt;&gt; setup_nocost

+The POLICYX files are also saved in the repository.
+To generate these, you must solve each POMDP using APPL, available at: http://bigbird.comp.nus.edu.sg/pmwiki/farm/appl/index.php?n=Main.Download

 ## ANALYSIS